-- Demand immediate payment
+- Demands immediate payment

-- Accept pre-paid cards, like Green Dot.
+- Accepts pre-paid cards, like Visa or Green Dot

 - Make payment arrangements

-- Offer payment options
+- Offer easy payment options

 - Have convenient pay stations where customers can make payments

-If you ever question the authenticity of a communication or anyone representing Idaho Power, do not divulge personal information or offer to provide payment.
+If you ever question the authenticity of a communication or anyone representing Idaho Power, do not divulge personal information or provide payment.
 Call us at 208-388-2323, or 1-800-488-6151 outside the Treasure Valley area, or contact us via email.